 ADJ_ROAi,n=EBITADi,nASSETSi,n-1Xnk=1XEBITDAk,nASSETSk,nADJ_ROAi,n=EBITADi,nASSETSi,n-1Xnk=1XEBITDAk,nASSETSk,n (2)

-Where: ADJ_ROA is the ratio of the industry-adjusted EBIT and ASSETS;， in the robustness test section, This article will conduct adjustment test to window period.
+Where i indexes firm, n indexes year.
+ADJ_ROA is the ratio of the industry-adjusted EBIT and ASSETS.
+We measure performance volatility in five overlapping yearly periods (t-2 to t+2).

+In the robustness test section, we conduct adjustment test to window period.

-Explanatory variables
+3.2.2 Explanatory variables

-Drawing on Demir (2009), Song Jun and Lu Wei (2015), Wang Hongjian et al (2017), Du Yong et al (2017) and other research, the measurement of financial level is:
+Following the previous literature on financial degree (Demir., 2009; Song Jun and Lu Wei, 2015; Wang Hongjian et al., 2017; Du Yong et al., 2017) , we measure financial level as the follows.

 Financial = Financial Asset Allocation / Total Assets

-Among them, financial asset allocation includes: trading financial assets, derivative financial assets, net loans and advances, net available-for-sale financial assets, net held-to-maturity investments, and net investment real estate.
+Among them, financial asset allocation includes trading financial assets, derivative financial assets, net loans and advances, net available-for-sale financial assets, net held-to-maturity investments, and net investment real estate.

-3. Control variable
+3.2.3 Control variable

-Drawing on Hilary and Hui (2009), Bargeron et al. (2010), Cucculelli and Ermini (2013), Yu Minggui et al (2013), Zhang Min et al (2015) and other research, this paper also controls : profitability (Roa), which is the net profit ratio of total assets; corporate debt ratio (Lev), which is the total debt of the enterprise compared to the total assets; operating income growth rate (Growth), revenue from the previous period's operating income minus the previous period's operating income, divided by the previous period of operating income; the corporate size (Size), which is the natural logarithm of corporate total assets at the end of the year; the fixed asset ratio (Ppe), which is the net fixed assets ratio to the total assets; the ownership (Ownership), which is the sum of the shareholding ratio of the top five shareholders; the executive pay (pay), which is the natural logarithm of the top three total compensation of company executives; the board size (Board), which is the natural logarithm of the number of board personnel; the capital expenditure (Cap), which is the natural logarithm of cash paid for the purchase and construction of fixed assets, intangible assets and other long-term assets.
+Following Hilary and Hui (2009), Bargeron et al. (2010), Cucculelli and Ermini (2013), Yu Minggui et al (2013), Zhang Min et al (2015) and other studies, we also controls for a vector of firm characteristics that have been shown to affect firm risk taking: profitability (Roa), which is the net profit ratio of total assets; corporate debt ratio (Lev), which is the total debt of the enterprise compared to the total assets; operating income growth rate (Growth), revenue from the previous period's operating income minus the previous period's operating income, divided by the previous period of operating income; the corporate size (Size), which is the natural logarithm of corporate total assets at the end of the year; the fixed asset ratio (Ppe), which is the net fixed assets ratio to the total assets; the ownership (Ownership), which is the sum of the shareholding ratio of the top five shareholders; the executive pay (pay), which is the natural logarithm of the top three total compensation of company executives; the board size (Board), which is the natural logarithm of the number of board personnel; the capital expenditure (Cap), which is the natural logarithm of cash paid for the purchase and construction of fixed assets, intangible assets and other long-term assets.
 In addition, we also control the Year (Year) and industry (dust) dummy variables.

-（三）Model setting
+3.3 Model setting

-In order to test hypothesis H1, financial assets allocation (Financial) is used as an explanatory variable to examine the changes in the level of corporate risk-taking NFCs’ as the degree of financialization of enterprises increases.
+In this section，we use financial assets allocation (Financial) as an explanatory variable to examine the changes in the level of corporate risk-taking when the NFCs’ financialization degree increases. we examine hypothesis H1 by the following regression model.

 RiskT i,t =α+β1Financiali,t+γControl_variblesi,t+εi,t (3)

-Among them, RiskT i,t+1 is a measure of corporate enterrisk taking degree, Financiali,t is corporate financialization of the enterprise, Control_variblesi,t is a set of control variables.
-If H1a is assumed to be true, the coefficient of β1 is expected to be positive, indicating that corporate risk-taking level increases as the corporate degree of financialization of the enterprise increases.
-Conversely, if H1b is assumed to be true, the coefficient of β1 is expected to be negative, indicating that with the corporate the degree of financialization of enterprises increases, the level of corporate risk-taking decreases., W in all the regressions analysis of this paper
+Where RiskT i,t+1 is a measure of corporate risk taking degree, Financiali,t is corporate financialization degree, Control_variblesi,t is a set of control variables.
+If H1a is assumed to be true, the coefficient of β1 is expected to be positive, indicating that corporate risk-taking level increases as the corporate financialization degree increases.
+Conversely, if H1b is assumed to be true, the coefficient of β1 is expected to be negative, indicating that with the corporate financialization degree increases, the level of corporate risk-taking decreases.
+We cluster the standard errors in all the regressions analysis of this paper.

 4.Empirical Results and Analysis

-（一） Descriptive statistics of major variables
+4.1 Descriptive statistics of major variables

 Table 1 reports descriptive statistics for the main variables.
-As shown in Table 1, the average value of the enterprise risk-taking level is 0.462 and the variance is 0.382.
+As shown in Table 1, the average value of the firm risk-taking level is 0.462 and the variance is 0.382.
 About 79.3% of the companies in the sample have financial asset allocation behaviors, indicating that the current financialization of Chinese NFCs is universal.
 The distribution of other variables are within reasonable limits.